 pw_bloat#

-The bloat module provides tools and helpers around using Bloaty McBloatface including generating generate size report cards for output binaries through Pigweed’s GN build system.
+The bloat module provides tools and helpers around using Bloaty McBloatface including generating size report cards for output binaries through Pigweed’s GN build system.

 Bloat report cards allow tracking the memory usage of a system over time as code changes are made and provide a breakdown of which parts of the code have the largest size impact.